 We have worked closely with Apple to review Adobe Creative Suite 5, 5.5 and CS6 editions and individual products for impact on reliability, performance and user experience.
 Earlier versions of Adobe Photoshop® (CS3 and CS4), Lightroom 4.1, 4.0 and earlier software were also tested and there are currently no known issues.

 If your Adobe software is earlier than CS5, to run under Mountain Lion at all it must support Intel processors.
 After Apple switched to Intel-based Macs, Apple started phasing out support for running software based on the older PowerPC processors.
 Starting with Mac OS X 10.6 Snow Leopard, Mac OS X no longer runs PowerPC-based software.
-You’ll have to check compatibility for each of the Adobe applications you want to run; for example, Photoshop CS3 was the first version of Photoshop that ran on Intel-based Macs.
+You’ll have to check compatibility for each of the Adobe applications you want to run; for example, Photoshop CS3 was the first version of Photoshop that ran on Intel-based Macs, so Mountain Lion will not allow Photoshop CS2 to run or even install.
 But even if your software older than CS5 runs on Mountain Lion, it may still have other issues because OS X has changed a lot since then.

 Flash: Apple has changed how Adobe Flash Player is allowed to work in OS X. If you aren’t on the latest version of Flash, OS X may display a “Blocked Plug-in” message because Apple wants you to have the latest Flash security fixes.
 All you have to do is go into the Flash Player system preference and update it from there, or download the latest version of Flash from the link above and run the installer.
 Once that’s done, you’ll be able to view Flash content again.